 - Leave the Services window open and enter the following in Run to open the destination folder “Printers” in File Explorer.

 - Select everything in the folder by using the shortcut keys Ctrl + A and then delete the items.

 - Now return to the Services window, right-click on Print spooler and click Start from the context menu.

 These steps also perform the same function as with the Command Prompt above.
 You should now be able to send fresh print requests to the spooler.

 From Print Management Console

 The Print Management Console is a snap-in console in Windows used to manage configured printers on a computer.
-It can be used further to configure a printer, such as its ports, test a print through a test page, etc. You may subsequently also manage the associated drivers for the printers.
+It can be used further to configure a printer, such as its ports, test the printer through a test page, etc. You may also manage the associated drivers for the printers.

 There are 3 ways to access the Print Management console in Windows:

 - Type in printmanagement.msc in Run.

 - Navigate to the following through the Control Panel: